psimmons86/musicdashboardios/MANUAL_CLOUDKIT_SETUP.md

 2. Create a new project or open existing one
 3. Select your target
 4. Go to "Signing & Capabilities" tab
-5. Click "+" button to add capabilities
+5. Click "+" button to add capability
-6. Add:
+6. Add "iCloud" capability:
-   - iCloud
+   - In the iCloud section that appears:
-   - CloudKit
-7. Under iCloud:
      - Check "CloudKit"
+     - Click "+" under Containers
      - Add container: iCloud.com.musicdashboard.stats
-8. Save changes
+7. Save changes

 ## 3. CloudKit Dashboard Setup